Back Stitch Vs Saddle Stitch| Crafting Durable And Beautiful Seams

 FeatureBackstitchSaddle Stitch

-Time to Stitch 10 cmAverage 5 minutes for an experienced sewerAverage 10 minutes for an experienced sewer
+Time to Stitch 10 cmAverage 5 minutes for an experienced sewerAverage 10 minutes for an experienced sewer.
+The saddle stitch is a quick one.

 Common Usage FrequencyUsed in 70% of standard fabric sewing projectsUsed in 90% of leatherworking and 10% bookbinding projects